UC Davis Medical School Admissions: Insider Tips to Get Accepted

 - Davis Medical Center

-What students are saying about clinical rotations at UC Davis Medical School
+What students are saying about clinical rotations at UC Davis Med School

 Through the rural-PRIME program, I saw first hand the socioeconomic determinants of health in underserved, rural areas.
 These observations gave me insights into how I want to change rural healthcare in the future.